dhis2/dhis2-android-sdk/docs/content/developer/validation-rule-engine.md

 Validation rules associated to a particular dataSet can be evaluated using the validation rule module.
 It only suppports the evaluation of validation rules in the context of a data entry form, i.e, validation rules that use data values contained in a particular combination of dataSet, period, organisationUnit and attributeOptionCombo.

+> **Important**
+>
-> ***Important***: Currently it is not possible to evaluate validation rules acrross different dataSets, periods, organisationUnits or attributeOptionCombos.
+> Currently it is not possible to evaluate validation rules acrross different dataSets, periods, organisationUnits or attributeOptionCombos.

 ```java
 d2.validationModule()